sambuckwild/COVID-19/README.md

 >  H<sub>0</sub> : Probability of getting infected with COVID-19 in US &le; Probability of getting infected with COVID-19 in "x" country
 > H<sub>a</sub> : Probability of getting infected with  COVID-19 in US > Probability of getting infected with  COVID-19 in "x" country<br>

-Due to the p-values from each test with &alpha; = 0.05, I was able to reject the null hypothesis; thus, there is a significant difference in the probability of contracting a COVID-19 infection in the United States comapred to Canada, Australia, or New Zealand.
+Due to the p-values from each test with &alpha; = 0.05, I was able to reject the null hypothesis; thus, there is a significant difference in the probability of contracting a COVID-19 infection in the United States compared to Canada, Australia, or New Zealand.
 > p-value for H<sub>0</sub> US Probability &le; Canada Probability: 0.00 (too small for the code to return a number)

 > p-value for H<sub>0</sub> US Probability &le; Australia Probability: 0.00  (too small for the code to return a number)

 > p-value for H<sub>0</sub> US Probability &le; New Zealand Probability: 0.00  (too small for the code to return a number)

 | **Country**        | **Frequency Positive COVID-19 Tests per 100,000 people** | **Total # of positive COVID-19 tests per 100,000 people (cases)**| **Total # COVID-19 tests per 100,000 people** |